 While at Murchison Falls National Park, your Game Safari will be a memorable one if you got to know these things before entering the park to avoid any disappointments.
-Murchison Falls National Park became one of Uganda’s national parks in 1962 and is a size of 3840 sq km which makes it the biggest.
+Murchison Falls National Park became one of Uganda’s national parks in 1962 and is size 3840 sq km which makes it the biggest.

 The northern section of the park contains savannah and Borassus palms, acacia trees, and riverine woodland.
 The south is dominated by woodland & forest patches.

-There are a number of routes that can be used to reach the Nile at Paraa at the heart of the Murchison falls conservation area.
+There are a number of routes that can be used to reach the Nile at Paraa at the heart of the Murchison fall conservation area.
 You will have to use a ferry to cross the river which runs at intervals throughout the day.